Skip to main content

 Instructions

-This section gives instructions on how to do a scan on a single page with the Monsido application.
+This section gives instructions on how to do a scan on a single page.

 1. Click Prioritized Content (the bell icon) from the domain dashboard.